 In atrial fibrillation, the atria do not contract rhythmically.
 Blood swirls and stagnates in the left atrial appendage and blood clots form there.

-“The WATCHMAN acts like a scaffold, sealing off the opening to the appendage,” Dr. Berger said, noting that this does not affect heart function.
+“The WATCHMAN device acts like a scaffold, sealing off the opening to the appendage,” Dr. Berger said, noting that this does not affect heart function.
 “We use general anesthesia and the procedure takes about an hour.
 Patients typically go home the next day.”

-Dr. Berger said the WATCHMAN is a low-risk procedure, with less than 2% of patients encountering complications.
+Dr. Berger said the WATCHMAN device is a low-risk procedure, with less than 2% of patients encountering complications.

-The Froedtert & MCW health network offers a multidisciplinary team approach and performs a high number of WATCHMAN procedures — good predictors of successful outcomes.
+The Froedtert & MCW health network offers a multidisciplinary team approach and performs a high number of WATCHMAN device procedures — good predictors of successful outcomes.
 “For each procedure, there’s an electrophysiologist, interventional cardiologist, echocardiographer and anesthesiologist in the room, and we’ve done this procedure many times,” Dr. Berger said.

 For Bruce, an avid pickleball player, the procedure has eased his mind.
 “This didn’t cure my atrial fibrillation; I’ll have that the rest of my life,” he said.
 “But now I have peace of mind because I know the risk of blood clots is significantly reduced.
 I feel very lucky to live in a community with a medical resource like the Froedtert & MCW health network.”